 About the 2019 Winners

-Andrew Delbanco is a public intellectual who serves as the Alexander Hamilton Professor of American Studies at Columbia University, where the graduate students awarded him the Great Teacher Award.
-His The War Before the War: Fugitive Slaves and the Struggle for America’s Soul from the Revolution to the Civil War focuses history on the people who risked their lives to flee bondage, the citizens who demanded the return of their “property” and the political and moral calculus that lit the fuse of the Civil War.
+Andrew Delbanco is a public intellectual who serves as the Alexander Hamilton Professor of American Studies at Columbia University, where he was honored with the Great Teacher Award by the Society of Columbia Graduates.
+His “The War Before the War: Fugitive Slaves and the Struggle for America’s Soul from the Revolution to the Civil War” focuses history on the courageous people who risked their lives to flee bondage, the slave-owning citizens who demanded the return of their “property” and the political, legal and moral furor that lit the fuse of the Civil War.
 Anisfield-Wolf Jury Chair Henry Louis Gates Jr. praises the work as “brilliant historical analysis” and “a source of strength for the road ahead.”
 The book also won the Mark Lynton History Prize.
 At 67, Delbanco is author of numerous books and a respected scholar of American literature, religion and higher education.
 He received the National Humanities Medal from President Barack Obama in 2012.
 Delbanco lives in New York City with his wife Dawn Ho Delbanco.

-Tommy Orange burst onto the American literary scene last year with his first novel There There.
-It tells the story of twelve contemporary Native Americans who converge at a fictional powwow at the Oakland Coliseum, which is Orange’s California hometown.
+Tommy Orange burst onto the American literary scene last year with his first novel “There There.”
+It tells the story of 12 contemporary Native Americans who converge at a fictional powwow at the Oakland Coliseum, which is Orange’s California hometown.
 It won the PEN/Hemingway award and a National Book Critics Circle prize.
-“This book is a fierce beauty,” notes the poet and Anisfield-Wolf Juror Rita Dove.
-Fellow fiction winner Marlon James (2015) writes that “There There drops on us like a thunderclap, the big, booming explosive sound of 21st-century literature finally announcing itself.”
+“This book is a fierce beauty,” notes the poet and Anisfield-Wolf juror Rita Dove.
+Fellow fiction winner Marlon James (2015) writes that “‘There There’ drops on us like a thunderclap, the big, booming explosive sound of 21st-century literature finally announcing itself.”
 Orange, 36, is an enrolled member of the Cheyenne and Arapaho nations, and, like most Native Americans, lives outside a reservation.
-It struck him that urban Indian life was under-explored in fiction.
+It struck him that urban American Indian life was under-explored in fiction.
 He holds an MFA from the Institute of American Indian Arts in Santa Fe, New Mexico, where he also teaches.
 Orange lives with his wife and son in Angel Camp, California.

 Tracy K. Smith is the U.S. Poet Laureate.
-Her fourth book of poems, Wade in the Water, is “like the ‘bold, blood-deep song’ of its title, pulling us into the whirling eddies of the soul,” said Anisfield-Wolf Juror Rita Dove.
-These 52 poems range widely, from learning to ride a bike to the poisoning of the Ohio River to a series of letters and testimonies from African Americans soldiers in the Civil War.
+Her fourth book of poems, “Wade in the Water,” is “like the ‘bold, blood-deep song’ of its title, pulling us into the whirling eddies of the soul,” said Anisfield-Wolf Juror Rita Dove.
+These 52 poems range widely, from learning to ride a bike, to the poisoning of the Ohio River, to a series of letters and testimonies from African-American soldiers in the Civil War.
 Anisfield-Wolf Juror Joyce Carol Oates called the book “profound, yet full of sympathy, like an impersonal but abiding love.”
 Smith, 46, grew up the youngest of five children in Fairfield, California, and went on to earn degrees at Harvard and Columbia universities.
-She won a Pulitzer Prize for her third book, Life on Mars, in 2012 and her memoir, Ordinary Light, was a finalist for the National Book Award in 2015.
+She won a Pulitzer Prize for her third book, “Life on Mars,” in 2012, and her memoir, “Ordinary Light,” was a finalist for the National Book Award in 2015.
 Smith is a professor at Princeton University, where she directs the creative writing program.
 She lives in New Jersey with her husband, daughter and twin sons.